Yeah, have Audio Soundbite 3 standing by in order.

 Actually, you know what?

-I think uh I think you should do it if they offered it to you.
+I think you should do it if they offered it to you.

-Well, let me let me tell you what happened.
+Well, let me tell you what happened.

-The 24 guys were our honored guests.
+But cigar dinner in New York on Tuesday night, the 24 guys were our honored guests.

 And I'm only kidding about them sucking up.

-I was just I'm telling you the guardrails are pretty wide here today, folks, because I am running out of fumes.
+I was just, I'm telling you, the guardrails are pretty wide here today, folks, because I am running out of fumes.

 If I get out of this show today still on the air, it will be a major triumph of professionalism.

-So not judgment in good sense.
+And not judgment and good sense.

 We don't wait till after dinner because it'll go all night.

-Uh and the rule is that if you buy it, you have to serve it to your table that night.
+And the rule is that if you buy it, you have to serve it to your table that night.

 You don't get to take it home.